 If you are looking for some of the best places to visit in Turkey, look no further.
 Below is a compilation of 11 cities, both coastal and inland, offering some of the best Turkish experiences.
 This post is written in collaboration with other travel writers as they have shared their experiences.

-Turkey can be traveled in anyway you see fit.
+This country can be traveled in anyway you see fit from one day to seven days itinerary in Turkey.
 Having experienced Turkey on a several week tour through the country and visiting for just a couple days on another trip via cruise in Istanbul and Ephesus.
 I say, stay as long as possible and explore as much as possible, if you can.
 Either way, your visit to Turkey will be both memorable and life changing.

 From stunning coastlines, to bustling city vibes, mountain regions, charming towns, and even the land of Cappadocia, Turkey has it all!

 There is a lot of rich history to be discovered in Turkey.
 Formerly the Ottoman Empire from the 1300’s-1922, the empire collapsed after World War 1 and was essentially off the world map until 1923.
 The Treaty of Lausanne gave recognition to this Ottoman successor, to become the Republic of Turkey.

 - Official language is Turkish.
 English is widely spoken in tourist cities.

 - Currency: Turkish Lira (some places take Euros and USD, but plan to have Turkish Lira).

 - Temperature averages: 28 F in the winter and 73 F in the summer.

 - US visitors will need a passport, and a visa which can be purchased on arrival.
 Double check because things tend to change.

 Best Places To Visit In Turkey: The Thriving Metropolis Of Istanbul